topo/mobile/README.md

 > 👍  done

 -   When posts are loading, show info ✍️
--   Cleanup css to more dense file 😴
 -   Check if icons and splashscreens work, and if we could remove some 😴
 -   Stop and start timer, depending on status (menu open, posts